 - Guided – uses the online interactive application form together with uploading supporting documents

-- Unguided – complete an online form and upload the application and supporting documents.
+- Unguided – complete the Application in a proceeding form and upload the application and supporting documents.

 - Select your file number from the Available Files tab.